QODIO/timetator/README.md

 Timetator
 =======
-Datetator is a jQuery-based addon for input boxes, giving them a time sanitizer.
+Timetator is a jQuery-based addon for input boxes, giving them a time sanitizer.
 [You can see a demo here](http://opensource.faroemedia.com/timator).